PloneGov-IT/pd.prenotazioni/README.rst

 Booking folder content type
 ---------------------------

-This package provides an extender to add the field "same_day_booking_disallowed".
+This package provides an extender to add the fields:
+    1. required_booking_fields
+    2. same_day_booking_disallowed

+The field "required_booking_fields" allows to specify which of the fields:
+    - email
+    - mobile
+    - phone
+    - subject
+    - agency

+should be mandatory for a booking request to be accepted.
+In any case at least one between email, mobile and phone should be given at booking time.

-It has 3 possible states:
+The field "same_day_booking_disallowed" has 3 possible states:
     1. Yes
     2. No
     3. No, just for today

-If 1. is selected the default behaviour of `rg.prenotazioni`__ is mantained: users cannot reserve a booking today.
+If 1. is selected the default behavior of `rg.prenotazioni`__ is maintained: users cannot reserve a booking today.

 __ https://pypi.python.org/pypi/rg.prenotazioni